freenas/freenas-docs/userguide/services.rst

 #.
 Set the permissions for each dataset by navigating to
     :menuselection:`Storage --> Pools`, and clicking the |ui-options| on the desired dataset.
-Click the :guilabel:`Edit Permissions` button, then assign a user account as :guilabel:`Owner` of that dataset.
+Click the :guilabel:`Edit Permissions` button, then assign a user account as :guilabel:`User` of that dataset.
     Set the desired permissions for that user.
 Repeat for each dataset.